mulsewm/rossmann-sales-forecasting/QUICKSTART.md

 **Good luck with your project! **

-For questions or issues, refer to the comprehensive documentation in `README.md` and `docs/project_plan.md`.
+For questions or issues, refer to the documentation in `README.md` and `docs/project_plan.md`.